goyalhrithik548/Article-Analyzer/README.md

 - Python 3.x
 - Libraries: BeautifulSoup, requests, nltk, textstat, openpyxl, pandas

-## Output
-- The results will be saved in `output.xlsx` in the format specified by `Output Data Structure.xlsx`.

 ## File Structure
 - `input.xlsx`: Contains the URLs for the articles to be analyzed.
-- `extract_articles.py`: Script for extracting article text from the given URLs.
-- `text_analysis.py`: Script for performing textual analysis on the extracted texts.
+- `text_analysis.ipynb`: Script for extracting article text from the given URLs and performing textual analysis on the extracted texts.
-- `output.xlsx`: The final output containing the computed variables for each article.
+- 'StopWords-20240606T132936Z-001.zip'
+- 'MasterDictionary-20240606T132842Z-001.zip'

 ## Variables Explanation
 Detailed definitions of the variables computed during text analysis can be found in the `Text Analysis.docx` file.